HarkanwalPSingh/Kanwal19/README.md

 🤔 I work on all sorts of things that peeks my interest

-😄 My main motive is to create those cool github projects that are actually useful to people
+😄 I wish to create those cool github projects that are useful to people

 📫 How to reach me: hkps17@gmail.com
 <!--